 There is an abundance of resources out there for using Google Docs in the classroom, but not very many to actually teach your students how to use Google Docs and the other applications.

-If you’re in search of lessons to teach Google Docs, this article is a great place to start: Google Docs Lesson Plans: Missing in Action
+If you’re in search of lessons to teach Google Docs, this article is a great place to start: Top 3 Google Docs Lesson Plans for Middle School

 Though many people include teaching students about cyberbullying as a part of good digital citizenship, it’s important enough to warrant some extra attention.

-Cyberbullying is an important topic for any computer applications class, especially in middle school.
-If you’re in search of middle school computer lessons about cyberbullying, here’s a few tips.
+Since cyberbullying often affects children and young adults, it is an important topic for any computer applications class.
+If you’re in search of middle school computer lessons about cyberbullying, read about the Best Cyberbullying Resources for Middle School.